Charles Henderson (historian)

-Charles Gordon Henderson (11 July 1900 – 24 September 1933) was a historian and antiquarian of Cornwall.
+Charles Gordon Henderson (11 July 1900 – 24 September 1933) was a Cornish historian and antiquarian.

 Biography

 His father, Major J. S. Henderson, was half Scottish and half of the Irish family of Newenham: his mother was a Carus-Wilson from Westmorland.
 Both, however, were born and bred in Cornwall, and a portion of Cornish ancestry came to him through his mother's mother, one of the Willyamses of Carnanton in Mawgan-in-Pydar.

 He was at Wellington College for a short time but left on account of ill-health.
 For this reason he was frequently sent home from school for rest, and spent a large amount of his time walking over Cornwall and studying Cornish monuments and history.
 He collected a large number of documents from all over the county.

 Henderson went to New College, Oxford and took his degree with first-class honours in modern history in 1922.
 He was a lecturer at University College, Exeter, and afterwards at Corpus Christi College, Oxford, where he was elected to an official fellowship as tutor in modern history in 1929.
 He had settled down at Oxford, and was showing great promise as a teacher and lecturer.

 In 1928 Henderson published a book on Cornish bridges in collaboration with Henry Coates.
 Whenever he was able he would return to Cornwall and continue his historical research which in the early years was concerned very largely with the four western hundreds (Penwith, Kerrier, Pydar and Powder) but finally he planned a parochial history of the whole county on a grand scale.